 Fostering fowl

-Fred the labrador took these ducklings under his paw after their mum disappeared.
+Fred the Labrador took these ducklings under his paw after their mum disappeared.

 This video has been optimised for mobile viewing on the BBC News app.
 The BBC News app is available from the Apple App Store for iPhone and Google Play Store for Android.